Vishak05/Portfolio/README.md

 Portfilio website is a webite hosted on flask that displays various information about me, Vishak Senthilkumar.
 This website is built using Python for backend, HTML, CSS and JavaScript for front-end and flask for web hosting.

 ## Prerequisites
-Python: The program is written in Python, a widely-used, versatile programming language.
-You'll need a Python interpreter installed on your system to run the application. flask:Flask is a micro web framework written in Python
+•Python: The program is written in Python, a widely-used, versatile programming language.
+You'll need a Python interpreter installed on your system to run the application.
+•flask:Flask is a micro web framework written in Python

 ### Getting Started
 To get started with the Store Management System, follow these simple steps: